OerdBej/Weather-Wise-2.0/README.md

 ## 📌 Notes

 This is **Weather Wise 2.0**, a solo refactor and redesign of the original group project.
 It features a full migration to TypeScript, improved UI/UX, and a much cleaner, more scalable codebase.

+### 🛡️ Security Considerations

+- **API Keys**: For security, replace the GNews API key with your own in a production environment
+- **Environment Variables**: In a production setting, use environment variables for all API keys
+- **CORS**: The app is designed to work with APIs that allow cross-origin requests

+### 🚀 Getting Started

+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Replace the API keys with your own (see API Integrations section)
+4. Run `npm run dev` to start the development server
+5. Open `http://localhost:3000` in your browser